All Around Austin

 Built 1855 though the original owners never moved into the Greek Revival rock house.
 It served as a school for the blind and a federal war hospital instead.
 In 1875, the Neill family moved in, followed by the Cochran Family.
 The historic house full of antique furnishings.

 Located at 2310 San Gabriel St. Open Wednesday to Sunday from 11 a.m. to 4 p.m.
-Adult admission is $8, students are $6 and kids under 12 are free.
+Adult admission is $10, students are $8 and kids 12 and younger are free.

 George Washington Carver Museum and Cultural Center

-This museum offers exhibits and collections of African American culture and not dedicated to George Washington Carver, the inventor.
-One of the core exhibits dipicts the life for African Americans in 19th century Texas.
+This museum offers exhibits and collections of African American culture and is not dedicated to George Washington Carver, the inventor.
+One of the core exhibits depicts the life of African Americans in 19th-century Texas.

 Located at 1165 Angelina St. Open Monday to Wednesday and Friday from 10 a.m. to 6 p.m., Thursday from 10 a.m. to 9 p.m. and Saturday from 10 a.m. to 4 p.m. (closed Sunday).
 Free to enter.